COVID Vaccination and Attendance Policy

 • Topics in Security Council simulations are not pre-designated.
 Delegations on the Security Council or Historical Security Councils should select the two or three topics that are most important to their country and submit a position paper (again, about 300 words) for each of those topics.

-• Delegations choosing to take a seat on the International Telecommunication Union (ITU) should also submit a position paper for that committee’s topics.
+• Delegations choosing to take a seat on the World Health Assembly (WHA) should also submit a position paper for that committee’s topics.

 • Position papers are not required for either ICJ Judges or IPD Reporters.